PupkinLangford/dumb-instagram/README.md

 - urls are superfluous properties.
 Post url could be a virtual property.
 Profile pic url could be stored as a constant on the front end.
 - virtual properties for count of user posts/following/followers?
-- delete photos from cloudinary when posts/users deleted
+- delete photos from cloudinary when users deleted
-- change image size/quality/other cloudinary settings
 - destroy token when user deleted
-- going to need some privacy settings
-- users could possibly manipulate url to find other user's private photos
+- privacy settings (don't allow users to manipulate url to view private data)

 #### Web Client

+- post/follow counts on Profile page (with follow modals)
 - pass props (existing caption/location) to EditPost; no need to re-query
 - clear cached queries after edit/delete post mutations
 - edit and delete own comments